aaswani365/Face-Maks-Detection/README.md

 *	__with_mask: 1915 images__
 *	__without_mask: 1918 images__

 The images used was real images of faces wearing masks.
-The images was collected from the __Kaggle datasets__
+The images was collected from the __Kaggle Datasets__

 ## :key: Prerequisites

-All the dependencies and required libraries are included in the file <code>requirements.txt</code> [See here](https://github.com/akki2089/face-mask-detection/blob/master/requirements.txt)
+All the dependencies and required libraries are included in the file <code>requirements.txt</code> [See here](https://github.com/aaswani365/Face-Mask-Detection/blob/main/requirements.txt)

 ## :key: Results